-Ultimately, the total acreage of tree clearing is expected to be less than two acres.
-Badger State Solar consulted the WDNR Natural History Inventory database for current Long-eared bat roost sites and hibernacula in Wisconsin.
-The Project areas is more than 150-foot (45-meter) radius from a known maternity roost tree and more than 0.25 mile (0.4 km) from known hibernacula.
-The Project area is also more than a 150-foot (45-meter) radius from a known maternity roost tree and more than 0.25 miles (0.4 km) from known hibernacula.
+Ultimately, the total acreage of tree removal is expected to be less than 2 acres, including only 0.46 acres of individual trees based on calculated crown area.
+Badger State Solar consulted the WDNR Natural History Inventory database for current northern long-eared bat roost sites and hibernacula in Wisconsin.
+The Project area is more than a 150-foot (45-meter) radius from a known maternity roost tree and more than 0.25 miles (0.4 km) from known hibernacula.
 Therefore, incidental take is not prohibited (USFWS 2016).

-Badger State Solar believes sufficient potential habitat would remain after tree-clearing activities have occurred and the Proposed Action would only result in incidental impacts to special status species.
+Badger State Solar believes sufficient potential habitat would remain after limited treeremoval activities have occurred and the Proposed Action would only result in incidental impacts to special status species.
 BMPs (such as soil stabilization, use of non-invasive species when reseeding, and adherence to herbicide application guidance) would be used around retained bodies of water to minimize the potential impacts of herbicides and sedimentation.
-Additionally, Badger State Solar would avoid the spring and summer roosting periods (March 15 through August 15) to the extent possible.
+Additionally, Badger State Solar would avoid the summer roosting periods June 1 through August 15), and, to the extent possible the spring roosting period (March 15-May 31).
+Tree removal would take place after the Record of Decision (ROD) is signed (anticipated by the end of September 2022) and removal would be completed by December 2022.
 With the use of BMPs, avoidance of the higher-quality foraging habitat, similarly suitable foraging habitat in the surrounding landscape, and timing of project activities, the Project would have no measurable effect on foraging bats and birds.
 Impacts to bat and bird species from tree removal or habitat loss would be minimal.